 HPHT treatment of diamonds has been around for many years.
 Unfortunately, in the beginning, the treatment could only produce yellow, green, and orange colors.
 In the meantime, new processes and techniques have been developed and it is now possible to produce pink and purple hues.
 Pink diamonds are one of the most valuable colored diamonds.

 The International Cremation Federation (ICF) and the Federal Association of German Undertakers (BDB) are opposed to lab-created diamonds from ashes because in German culture, a person's ashes are fundamentally indivisible.
 Nevertheless, it is natural to respect the wishes and ideas of the relatives and the deceased.
 Since cremation diamonds are only an additional form of burial, the traditional burial is still carried out, and the diamond can then be kept as a memento.

 Strictly speaking, cremation diamonds are not an individual type of burial.
-What’s more, it is a further processing of a portion of the ashes after cremation.
+What’s more, it is further processing of a portion of the ashes after cremation.
 The diamond is a very personal memory of a person who passed away.
 In Germany, there is a cemetery obligation, and therefore it is not allowed to completely turn all the ashes into a diamond.
 One can always have only a small part of the ashes to make into a diamond.
-The larger portion of the ashes is buried in a cemetery, for example.
+A larger portion of the ashes is buried in a cemetery, for example.